yast/yast.github.io/doc/security-tips.md

 ## Non-root Writable Directories

-This is similar to the temporary files above but it is about the `/home` or similar directories.
+This is similar to the temporary files section above but it is about `/home` or similar directories.

 To avoid a [possible TOCTOU timing issue](https://en.wikipedia.org/wiki/Time_of_check_to_time_of_use)